 Terrebonne.
 Joe lets Tyger roam near a two-story blue wood duplex

-apartment with fire escape stairs in the back and the bayou just
+apartment with fire escape stairs in the back, the bayou just beyond that.

 Tyger finds a nice restful spot about 50 yards away along

 the pleasant waters just behind a fish shop.